darktjm/gamesup/README.md

     game=bedlam; dir="$HOME/games/wine/bedlam/users/`id -un`/Application Data/SkyshinesBedlam"
     . /usr/local/share/save-slots.sh

-This will add -r and -s options to the game's command line.
-If -r or -s is given, the game itself won't be run at all.
+This will add `-r` and `-s` options to the game's command line.
+If `-r` or `-s` is given, the game itself won't be run at all.
 Instead, it either saves or restores game files and then exits.
 The flag is followed by an arbitrary string to describe the save slot.
-The saved games are stored in $HOME/games/saves/$game<suffix>-sav.tar.bz2, where suffix is blank if no slot argument is given, or "-<slot>" if given.
+The saved games are stored in `$HOME/games/saves/$game`*suffix*`-sav.tar.bz2`, where *suffix* is blank if no slot argument is given, or "`-`*slot*" if given.

-This will also set the magic save_game environment variable to convince dogame to add the game name to the pid file so that a global hot key can create saves at any time.
-In fact, there are two scripts to support this: save_game (saves to slot "auto") and restore_game (restores from slot "auto").
+This will also set the magic `save_game` environment variable to convince `dogame` to add the game name to the pid file so that a global hot key can create saves at any time.
+In fact, there are two scripts to support this: `save_game` (saves to slot "auto") and `restore_game` (restores from slot "auto").
 This should probably be changed to use more slots, but it's still useful in an emergency, as long as the game doesn't override the global hot keys.

-Since it's too easy to accidentally overwrite saves due to habit, both saving and restoring saves backups in /tmp/save_backups_<username>.
+Since it's too easy to accidentally overwrite saves due to habit, both saving and restoring saves backups in `/tmp/save_backups_`*username*.
-When saving, if the target save already exists, it is first copied to that directory.
+When saving, if the target save already exists, it is first copied to that directory with a timestamp added to the file name.
 When restoring, the original save directory's contents are tared up for backup before wiping it.
-This is only meant as an immediate backup; use multiple save slots to provide long-term history.
+This is only meant as an immediate backup;
+use multiple save slots to provide long-term history.

 Some games (e.g. Darkest Dungeon, which I wrote this for, although I don't play that game any more) have "multiple save slots" that are